 The Principal Investigator is from the College of Liberal Arts (except for those from the Department of Communication Sciences and Disorders), Education, Business Administration, Law, or Engineering.

-the Principal Investigator is from the Colleges of Public Health or Nursing (if the study does not involve a physical or physiological intervention that is greater than minimal risk and does not involves access to or creation of any protected health information about the subject that is maintained in a health care provider's records.)
+The Principal Investigator is from the Colleges of Public Health or Nursing (if the study does not involve a physical or physiological intervention that is greater than minimal risk and does not involves access to or creation of any protected health information about the subject that is maintained in a health care provider's records.)

 IRB-02 does not review VA Studies or Food and Drug Administration-regulated research.